-The Trustees are subject to the Trust Deed and the Trustee Act 1956.
+The Trustees are subject to the Trust Deed and the Trusts Act 2019.
 The Trustees are responsible for the allocation of Appeal funds to support earthquake recovery initiatives.
-There are three Trustees.
-Two of the Trustees are the Secretary to the Treasury and Secretary for Internal Affairs, which are positions held by the Chief Executives of those government departments.
-An independent Trustee, who acts as the Chair, was appointed by the Ministers of Finance and Internal Affairs.
+There are two Trustees; the Secretary for Internal Affairs, a position appointed as an original Trustee by the Trust Deed and an independent Trustee, who acts as the Chair, appointed by the Ministers of Finance and Internal Affairs.